robotframework/robotframework/CONTRIBUTING.rst

 Bugs and enhancements are tracked in the `issue tracker
 <https://github.com/robotframework/robotframework/issues>`_.
 If you are
-unsure is something a bug or is a feature worth implementing, you can first ask on `robotframework-users
+unsure if something is a bug or is a feature worth implementing, you can first ask on `robotframework-users
 <https://groups.google.com/forum/#!forum/robotframework-users>`_ mailing
 list or IRC (#robotframework on irc.freenode.net).
 These and other